 The Great Mesoamerican Reef, which runs along the east coast of the Yucatan Peninsula in the Caribbean Sea, is the world’s second-largest reef (after Australia’s Great Barrier Reef) and one of Mexico’s most popular natural wonders.
 Diving opportunities abound all along the coast, from Cancun to the Costa Maya, south of Tulum.
 Here are some popular reef diving spots:

 - Punta Cancun, the easternmost point of the hotel zone

 - Punta Nizuc

 For many scuba enthusiasts, wreck diving offers a magical underwater experience without parallel.
-The Caribbean coastline of Yucatan Peninsula, from Cancun to the Costa Maya (south of the Riviera Maya) is home to several wrecks, mostly sunk navy vessels turned artificial reefs, along with one-of-a-kind creations like MUSA (Museo Subacuático de Arte), an underwater art project/museum in the waters surrounding Cancun and Isla Mujeres.
+The Caribbean coastline of the Yucatan Peninsula, from Cancun to the Costa Maya (south of the Riviera Maya) is home to several wrecks, mostly sunk navy vessels turned artificial reefs.
+You will also find the one-of-a-kind creations like MUSA (Museo Subacuático de Arte), an underwater art project/museum in the waters surrounding Cancun and Isla Mujeres.

 - The C58 Minesweeper

 - C-55 Gun Ship